-Brittney Souza of Gilroy Crowned 2014 Miss Gilroy Garlic Queen
+Miss Gilroy Garlic Festival Queen Pageant

-The Queen and her Court represent Gilroy at various festivities leading up to the Festival.
-They have the opportunity to make guest appearances in local print and electronic media, in parades and at fundraising events.
+The Queen and her court represent Gilroy at various festivities leading up to the Gilroy Garlic Festival, which will be held this year on July 26, 27 and 28 at Christmas Hill Park.
+They will also have the opportunity to make guest appearances in local print, radio, TV and online media, in parades, and at fundraising events.
 Most importantly, they spend all three days at the festival having a garlicky good time with fellow lovers of the pungent bulb.